Different Types of Lung Cancer

 - Hamartomas – Noncancerous tumors are made of an irregular mixture of healthy tissues and cells.
 Hamartomas can grow on any external part of the body, as well as internally in places such as the lungs.

 - Mesothelioma – A type of rare cancer, mesothelioma tumors form in the lining of the lungs (pleura), the lining of the abdomen (peritoneum), or the lining of the heart (pericardium).
 Pleural mesothelioma is not lung cancer despite its location.
-However, it can be mistaken for lung cancer by less experienced medical professionals.
+However, less experienced medical professionals can mistake it for lung cancer.